ダウンロード

 Hirotaka Osawa, Keio University Tokyo

 Despite how far human civilization and technology have come, we cannot reliably predict the future.
 Proponents of the technological singularity – a forthcoming big bang-like point of no return where humanity becomes irrevocably altered by technology – try to pinpoint the next steps in our evolution based on natural laws, but their controversial hypotheses are more storytelling than anything else.
 Yet, such narratives and imaginations, however hyperbolic they may be, are essential to human cognition.
 They help us make sense of the past, present, and future, be it individual or collective.
-In this event, we will therefore make no attempts at predicting the future.
-Instead, we will examine how future-related storytelling (like the tale of the singularity) captivates, inspires, and even becomes a driving force of technological innovation.
-To that end, we will explore the narrative-based cognitive underwiring of our consciousness and how those narratives help us conceptualize the future and time itself, and from there we will then venture into the world of current Japanese Science Fiction Prototyping initiatives, where fiction narrates technological futures into being.
+This event examined how future-related storytelling (like the tale of the singularity) captivates, inspires, and even becomes a driving force of technological innovation.
+To that end, the speakers explored the narrative-based cognitive underwiring of our consciousness and how those narratives help us conceptualize the future and time itself.
+From there they ventured into the world of current Japanese Science Fiction Prototyping initiatives, where fiction narrates technological futures into being.

 Fritz Breithaupt is Provost Professor at Indiana University Bloomington in Cognitive Science and Germanic Studies.
 His research focuses on narrative thinking, empathy, and intellectual history.
 He is the author of 6 widely read and translated books.
 His research has been published in journals in both the humanities and sciences, including Nature: Scientific Reports and Critical Inquiry.
 He is the director and founder of the Experimental Humanities Lab that creates an innovative space by bridging empirical research, philosophy and humanities.
 He received Fulbright, Humboldt, and The New Institute fellowships.